OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 * Write blog posts that have actual text that a random person can read, not just a bunch of links.
 * Explain what you learned from the lecture, from the assignments, and from the way the project owners responded to your PRs.
-* Inlcude links to the issues you opened, the pull-requests you sent.
+* Include links to the issues you opened, the pull-requests you sent.
 * Follow-up on the issues and pull-requests if the owner asks for an updates.
 We already learned *how* to update a PR.
 * Use Markdown to add titles to the links so they won't be just URLs pasted.
 * See for example [TD](https://dev.to/tdaw)  (OSD700)